 This digital project was devised in 2012 to note National Poetry Day, an annual celebration of poetry and all things poetic.
 National Poetry Day is an initiative of the Forward Arts Foundation, a charity that celebrates excellence in poetry and widens its audience.
 In 2014 the Her 100 Cerdd blog attracted over 10,000 visitors, and hundreds of messages were sent with the hashtag #Her100Cerdd on Twitter and Facebook.

-This year’s poets have one thing in common – they’ve all travelled across Wales spreading a love of poetry amongst children as part of their role as Bardd Plant Cymru (Welsh-language Poet Laureate).
+This year’s poets had one thing in common – they’ve all travelled across Wales spreading a love of poetry amongst children as part of their role as Bardd Plant Cymru (Welsh-language Poet Laureate).

 Read the poems on the Literature Wales blog.